My Ex Seems So Happy With Her Rebound: Reasons & What To Do

 In general, however, it is thought that rebound feelings usually last for anywhere from a few weeks to a few months.
 After this initial period, people typically begin to feel better as they adjust to their new reality.

-Of course, this rule always has exceptions, and some people may struggle to move on long after their relationship has ended.
+Of course, there are always exceptions to this rule, and some people may struggle to move on long after their relationship has ended.
 If you find yourself in this situation, seeking professional help may be helpful.

 Can rebound relationships feel like love?